Thund3rHawk/Task_Automator/README.md

 Deploy your application effortlessly on the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme), the creators of Next.js.
 For detailed deployment instructions, refer to the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).

-## Contributing

-Feedback and contributions are welcome!
-Please open issues or pull requests on the [GitHub repository](https://github.com/vercel/next.js).

--->

 ## Learn More